 7. You game on public WiFi

 Public WiFi hotspots are everywhere, and the temptation to do a little quick gaming while hanging out at the local coffee shop can be intense.
-But public WiFi is like the happy hunting ground for hackers and comes with some serious risks if you aren’t using a VPN.
+But public WiFi is like the happy hunting ground for hackers and comes with some serious risks if you aren’t using a quality VPN.
 In fact, the internet in general is full of hackers and other security threats, so proceed with caution using a good VPN.

 These networks are notoriously insecure, and there is no way to tell whether that scruffy guy in the corner with the old laptop is checking the help wanted ads, or trying to gain access to your private data through an unsecured network.

-Using a VPN while gaming on public WiFi will make sure that Mr. Scruffy only sees an encrypted stream of data.
+Using a secure VPN while gaming on public WiFi will make sure that Mr. Scruffy only sees an encrypted stream of data.

 8. You sometimes game over P2P